 Feeling of Heaviness in Vaginal Area?
 Pressure in Your Pelvis?

-Do you experience an annoying feeling of “heaviness or bulge” in the vaginal area or a “pressure” between vagina and anus or pelvis?
+Do you experience an annoying feeling of “heaviness or bulge” in the vaginal area or a “pressure” between the vagina and anus or pelvis?

-It is usually a part of a range of clinical conditions caused by Pelvic Floor Dysfunction, the vaginal bulging, a symptom of Pelvic Organ Prolapse.
+It is usually a part of a range of clinical conditions caused by Pelvic Floor Dysfunction, vaginal bulging, a symptom of Pelvic Organ Prolapse.

-This week, we will be looking at the pelvic floor problem the – Pelvic Organ Prolapse ( POP)
+Now we will be looking at the pelvic floor problem the – Pelvic Organ Prolapse ( POP)

 Pelvic Organ prolapse is related to symptoms from a failure of the supporting structures, the pelvic floor muscles, resulting in collapse, causing protrusion of organs into the vagina.

 There may be a descent of the bladder into the anterior vaginal wall, rectum into the posterior vaginal wall and the vaginal vault or uterus into the apex of the vagina

 A recent study reported that pelvic organ prolapse is a common condition affecting nearly 30% of women (20–59 years of age) and more than 50% over 50 years of age seeking gynecologic clinic visits.
 Women with Pelvic organ prolapse often present with a combination of pelvic floor disorders, such as incontinence, bowel, bladder, and sexual dysfunction (Sánchez-Sánchez et al. 2020).